mchinn614/API-capstone/README.md

 ![DrugIndication](https://github.com/mchinn614/KnowPharma/blob/master/images/DrugIndication.JPG "DrugIndication")

 ## Technology Used
 The Know Pharma app uses jQuery, javascript, HTML, and CSS.
 The data are pulled from the News API and the OpenFDA API.
+Pagination was implemented using the pagination.js library for the News API.